 Pumpkin seeds are protein- and fat-packed seeds that are also loaded with vitamins, minerals, and crucial phytonutrients.

-Here is a brief overview of the nutrition found in pumpkin seeds:
+Here is a brief overview of the nutrition found in a 1-ounce (28 gram) serving of pumpkin seeds:

 |PRINCIPAL||NUTRIENT VALUE||PERCENTAGE OF RDA|